by Brian Tomasik

 I've defended a kind of computational panpsychism in which every physical system can be thought of as having its own kind of consciousness, even if it's too simple or too alien for us to possibly imagine.
 Another essay on whether video-game characters have moral significance elaborates on more particular ways in which we can see sentience-like operations in very simple systems.
 It mentions that we could potentially apply Daniel Dennett's intentional stance to some "dumb" physical systems like electrons orbiting atoms or a washer tied to a string.
 It further notes how we can see some empathy-inducing similarities between us and all of physics.

-The remainder of this essay takes a more abstract view and proposes general reasons why it's plausible that basic physics could be seen to contain suffering -- perhaps enormous amounts of suffering.
-It then elaborates on how much I care and whether there are practical ways we could ameliorate the situation.
+The remainder of this essay takes a more abstract view and proposes general reasons why it's plausible that basic physics could be seen to be morally important -- perhaps enormously morally important.
+It then elaborates on how much I care and whether there are practical ways we could ameliorate suffering in fundamental physics.

 Why fundamental physics may matter